giselew/toctoc_comments/Documentation/Introduction/Screenshots/TopSharingsMode/Index.rst

 Topsharings
 ^^^^^^^^^^^

+*Deprecated and will be removed in version 9.3
+As social platforms like Twitter and Facebook stopped to supply the API-interface to collect sharing totals for users (websites) without running an according app we need to stop supply top Sharing reports as well.
+The Top Sharings are based on these totals provided by the social networks, this is no longer given*

 Pluginmode 8 shows charts on shared pages or on sharers (social platforms)

 How does it work? **toctoc_comments** collects share-totals from the frontend in a table in the backend.